Travelling to Thailand with a baby

 If you have a small baby and are thinking about travelling to Thailand, you’re far from alone.

-Thailand is one of the world’s most popular countries to visit (with or without a baby!) and if you have maternity leave, some extra holiday time or the chance to spend a longer period away from home, it’s a wonderful choice.
+Thailand is one of the world’s most popular countries to visit (with or without a baby!), and if you have parental leave, some extra holiday time or the chance to spend a longer period away from home, it’s a wonderful choice.

 Whether you’ve been to Thailand many times before or it’s your first trip to Southeast Asia, you can look forward to a lovely holiday.